 I grew up in Chicago, have been around the film business all my life, visiting the set, riding around on the camera dolly at the age of two.
 My father is Haskell Wexler (who hates being called “the legendary cinematographer”) and contrary to the docudrama, more fiction than fact, made by my brother Mark (“Tell Them Who You Are”) my father has been not only a hugely talented and influential cinematographer and director, he has been and continues to be a wonderful father.

-I went to college in San Francisco, earned my Masters Degree in Sociology, planning to teach social sciences at the college level.
+I went to college in San Francisco, graduated with a B.A. in Sociology, planning to teach social sciences at the college level.
 No intention to enter the film business, did not want to follow in my father’s footsteps (large shoes to fill), so I pursued what I believed would be my career, that of a school teacher.